jhinkey/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/configuring-templates.md

 1. Click on *Options* (![Options](../../../images/icon-app-options.png)) from the menu in the widget's title bar &rarr; select *Configuration Templates*.

-If widget's current settings are the ones you want to save, click the *Save Current Configuration as Template* button.
+If the widget's current settings are the ones you want to save, click the *Save Current Configuration as Template* button.
 If not, change the settings until it's configured the way you want it, and then click the button.

 ![Create a configuration template to save your app's configuration settings.](./configuring-templates/images/01.png)